From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 But the best place to see this architecture is Albert Street.

-When you’re visiting Riga in winter, you won’t want to spend hours looking for all the best buildings, so just come here to see it all.
+When you’re visiting Riga in winter, you won’t want to spend hours looking for all the best Art-Nouveau buildings.
+So just come here to Albert Street to see it all.

 Albert Street is packed on both sides with tall, gorgeous buildings that are so elegant and intricately decorated that I had to walk up and down the street twice just to take it all in.